discordx-ts/discordx/README.md

 ```

 ## Getting started
-So we start with an empty class (abstract is not necessary but this is more type-safe, the class shouldn't be initialize)
+So we start with an empty class (abstract is not necessary but this is more type-safe, the class shouldn't be initialized)
 ```typescript
 abstract class MyDiscordApp {
 }
 ```

-Then you must declare it as a Discord app class with the `@Discord` decorator:
+Then you must declare it as a Discord app class with the `@Discord` decorator :

 ```typescript
 import { Discord } from "@typeit/discord";